someodd/burrow/README.md

 project's Docker configuration in `docker/`, there's a `README.md` to help you get started.
 It has some neat devops-type features.

+You can download a binary from the releases page.

 ## Some features

 * Parse markdown, using commonmark